Rose Petal

 Flavor Profile

-Delicate, perfume-like sweetness with hints of honey and vanilla
+Delicate, aromatic sweetness reminiscent of fresh gardens with hints of honey

 Seasonality